acherrera/anthony-herrera/content/pages/Unsorted Notes.md

 This is a page for all the one-off and misfit notes that may be floating around.

+[[Specialized Epic Brain]] - a rant about a rear shock that I love and hate

 [[Bolnagri Keyboard]] - thoughts and notes on the Hindi keyboard that is QWERTY friendly!